Presentable signatures and initial semantics: Introduction

 \subsection{Computer-checked formalization}

-The intricate nature of our main results made it desirable to provide a mechanically checked proof of that result, in conjunction with a human-readable summary of the proof.

-Our computer-checked proof is based on the \UniMath library \cite{UniMath}, which itself is based on the proof assistant \textsf{Coq} \cite{Coq:manual}.
+This article is accompanied by computer-checked proofs of the main results (Theorem~\ref{thm:modularity}, Theorem~\ref{thm:pres_sig_repr}, and its variant, Theorem \ref{thm:is_right_adjoint}).
+These proofs are based on the \UniMath library \cite{UniMath}, which itself is based on the proof assistant \textsf{Coq} \cite{Coq:manual}.
 The main reasons for our choice of proof assistant are twofold: firstly, the logical basis of the Coq proof assistant, dependent type theory, is well suited for abstract algebra, in particular, for category theory.
-Secondly, a suitable library of category theory, ready for use by us, had already been developed \cite{ahrens_et_al:LIPIcs:2017:7722}.
+Secondly, a suitable library of category theory, ready for use by us, had already been developed \cite{DBLP:journals/mscs/AhrensKS15,DBLP:journals/lmcs/AhrensL19}.

 The formalization consists of about 8,000 lines of code, and can be consulted on \url{\codebaseurl}.
 A guide is given in the \href{\codebaseurl /blob/cee7580/README.md}{README}.

 For the purpose of this article, we refer to a fixed version of our library, with the short hash \href{https://github.com/UniMath/largecatmodules/tree/cee75804401f7f74b53900c997863e12065b0f7c}{cee7580}.
 This version compiles with version \href{https://github.com/UniMath/UniMath/tree/bcc8344b5ce19ff1d8e915bf5ad338d25c9e4642}{bcc8344} of \UniMath.